le-mn/minhngocle.github.io/index.md

 - Alongside GC, I am in love with the dark components of the universe.
 In spite of no detection (that's why they named _"dark"_), they are proven to be dominant components of our universe. _Dark Energy_ contributes to the expansion of the universe and _Dark Matter_ gravitationally interacts with baryonic matter to form the structure we see nowadays.
 I did an intern project at ASIAA, Taiwan with Dr. Teppei Okumura and Dr. Aniket Agarwal on calculating DM halos correlation functions, using a mock catalog.
 By doing that project, I wrote my own code to calculate the correlation function in Fortran.

-- In my bachelor thesis, I studied the inflation models with potential due to the Higgs-Dilaton scalar fields in Two-Times Physics.
+- In my bachelor thesis, I studied the inflation caused by Higgs-Dilaton scalar fields in Two-Times Physics, with Dr. Vo Quoc Phong.
 We would like to test whether a higher dimensional factor could affect the inflation process.
-We found no evidence for the two scalar fields in Two-Time could run inflation.
+We found no evidence for the higher dimensional fields in Two-Time could run inflation.

 ## Education